|Nearest Town: Sherburn

-Overall, the Fox Lake fish community appears to be doing well with a diverse fish community that is seeing improvements in managed fish species abundance and size distribution as well as increases in forage species such as yellow perch, bluegill, and even freshwater drum.
+Overall, the Fox Lake fish community appears to be doing well with a diverse fish community that is seeing improvements in managed fish species abundance and/or size structure.
 Further Improvements in the lake for the fish community should focus on best management practices in the watershed.
-Improvements and education in land stewardship will often have benefits to the lake in the way of quality and quantity of habitat.
-Generally, improvements in the quality and quantity of lake habitat will directly result in improvements for the fish community.
-Fox Lake appears to be displaying the benefits of an improved watershed health over the past 10 years by way of a great fish community.
+Improvements and education in land stewardship will often have secondary benefits to the lake in the way of quality and quantity of habitat.
+Generally, improvements in the quality and quantity of lake habitat will result in direct improvements for the fish community.
+Wise use of our resources makes us good stewards to the land and water that all of us use every day.

 Prepared by Nate Hodgins